Want to learn how to make electronic music?

 I LOVE electronic music.

-But there is a common criticism of modern styles.
+But there’s a common criticism of modern styles.
 Those created without analogue equipment can sound cold and inhuman.

 This doesn’t have to be the case.